pirsch-analytics/pirsch/README.md

 1. create an account at MaxMind
 2. generate a new license key
-3. call `GetGeoLite2` with the path you would like to extract the tarball to and pass your license key
+3. call `geodb.Get` with the path you would like to extract the tarball to and pass your license key
 4. create a new GeoDB by using `NewGeoDB` and the file you downloaded and extracted using the step before

 The GeoDB should be updated on a regular basis.
 The Tracker has a method `SetGeoDB` to update the GeoDB at runtime (thread-safe).